Christmas Uprising: Siege of Cetinje

 During the afternoon, vojvoda Stevo Vukotić, brother of Queen Milena of Montenegro, went to visit serdar Janko Vukotić in Bajice where he was being held.
 Serdar Janko pleaded with Stevo Vukotić in tears, while Stevo was unwilling to accept any of the rebels' demands.
 Milutinović held a meeting with the Executive Committee in the afternoon during which Divisional General Mitar Martinović suggested accepting the rebels' terms.
 Milutinović proceeded with his defense, ignoring the Committee's stance, and put Prince Michael's godfather Captain Božo Novaković in command of the volunteer troops.

 In the evening of 5 January, an artillery unit from Zelenika armed with two cannons and led by Commander Ljubodrag Janković tried to reach Cetinje.
 They reached Kotor around 5 P.M. and set off for Cetinje two hours later.
 The unit was held back by the rebels at the village of Njeguši, after which the command in Kotor ordered them to open fire.
 They failed to follow their order and camped for the night on the hillside of Krstac near Njeguši.
 At the same time, a group of more than 600 Whites proceeded towards Cetinje from the failed siege of Rijeka Crnojevića.
 The group was made up of Kuči, Piperi and Bjelopavlići tribesmen.
 They formed a column near Belveder, where they were ambushed by the Greens.
 The group entered Cetinje near the hospital late in the evening.

 On 6 January 1919, around 250 Serbian troops and 850 volunteers from nearby Montenegrin tribes fought a formation of approximately 1,500 to 2,000 rebel Greens in Cetinje.
 That day, the Greens initiated a siege on Cetinje, killing some members of the Great National Assembly and killing some Whites.
 After that, the Greens experienced severe factionalism, in addition to facing the militarily stronger Whites.

 International influence and reactions

 Italian role

-As a result of the Podgorica Assembly, King Nicholas was exiled to the Kingdom of Italy, from which the uprising enjoyed substantial support.
+As a result of the Podgorica Assembly, King Nicholas was exiled to the Kingdom of Italy, from which the uprising enjoyed substantial support, due to the Italian claims and desired influence in the region.
 King Nicholas's Ministers asked for the Italian Expedition Corps in Albania to enter Montenegro, "in order for it to be liberated solely by Italian troops".
 A committee organized by Italian ethnographer Antonio Baldacci supported the Greens until at least 1921.

-In late November 1918 during the Podgorica Assembly, Italian troops attempted to take control of the coastal areas of Montenegro under the guise of Entente troop movement, but got prevented from doing so.